mebauer/mta-data/README.md

 Author: Mark Bauer

 ![grand-central-destinations.png](figures/grand-central-destinations.png)
 Note: Duplicate destination stations are dropped for the purpose of this figure (i.e. the highest hourly average per station is selected).
-Because the dataset is aggregated by day of week and hour of day over a calendar month, it is possible to have multiple destination stations with different hourly averages in the top 20.
+Because the dataset is aggregated by day of week and hour of day over a calendar month, it is possible to have the same destination station with different hourly averages in the top 20.
 Please refer to the [subway-trips notebook](https://github.com/mebauer/mta-data/blob/main/subway-trips.ipynb) for more information.

 ![grand-central-origins.png](figures/grand-central-origins.png)
 Note: Duplicate destination stations are dropped for the purpose of this figure (i.e. the highest hourly average per station is selected).
-Because the dataset is aggregated by day of week and hour of day over a calendar month, it is possible to have multiple destination stations with different hourly averages in the top 20.
+Because the dataset is aggregated by day of week and hour of day over a calendar month, it is possible to have the same destination station with different hourly averages in the top 20.
 Please refer to the [subway-trips notebook](https://github.com/mebauer/mta-data/blob/main/subway-trips.ipynb) for more information.

 ![fulton-grand-central-may.png](figures/fulton-grand-central-may.png)